 - A Traffic Impact Analysis (TIA) for the Preservation Point Subdivision was approved by NCDOT and the WMPO in August 2019.
 Per the approved TIA, Phase 1 will consist of 123 single-family detached residential dwellings (including the existing 98 lots approved in 2017) and 27 multi-family attached residential dwellings.
-The full build of the site (2023) will consist of the above mentioned residential dwellings, a 5,000 square foot day care center, a 3,000 square foot high-turnover sit-down restaurant, a 2,000 square foot coffee/donut shop with drive-thru uses, and a small office building for 20 employees. - The TIA required the developer to install roadway improvements including a driveway at the entrance of the subdivision with one lane for ingress and left- and right-turn lanes for egress.
+The full build out of the site (2023) will consist of the above mentioned residential dwellings, a 5,000 square foot day care center, a 3,000 square foot high-turnover sit-down restaurant, a 2,000 square foot coffee/donut shop with drive-thru uses, and a small office building for 20 employees.
+These nonresidential uses will be located in the commercial zoned land at the front of the subdivision adjacent to Castle Hayne Road. - The TIA required the developer to install roadway improvements including a driveway at the entrance of the subdivision with one lane for ingress and left- and right-turn lanes for egress.
 The developer is currently in the process of constructing these improvements, which must be installed prior to the development being completed.
 Prior to the commercial uses being developed, a right-turn lane at the intersection of Castle Hayne Road and Division Drive will be required.